lenochware/pclib/README.md

 3. Some parts of the library need a few database tables.
 You can found sql-dump in `install/pclib_*.sql`.
 Import this sql-dump into your database.
 4. Now you are ready to use **pclib**!

+or install it using composer:

+	composer require lenochware/pclib

 ### Examples